 - Visit CSP

 Concordia University, St. Paul’s Master of Science (MS) in Orthotics and Prosthetics provides an educational preparation for orthotists and prosthetists in the evaluation, fabrication, and custom fitting of artificial limbs and orthopedic braces.
-Students are trained on the assessment, treatment plan development, implementation, follow-up, and practice management of orthoses and prostheses.
+Students are trained on the assessment, treatment plan development, implementation, follow-up, and practice management of orthotic and prosthetic care.

-If you have not completed the pre-requisite above, please visit Century College’s website for more application information.
+If you have not completed these O&P specific prerequisites, please visit Century College’s website for more information.

 The application deadline is August 1 with FALL ONLY starts each year.
-The 18-month program consists of 33 credit hours offered primarily online with three one-week intensives held on Century College’s campus.
-Upon successful completion of all courses and of the final Capstone project, students are eligible to complete a residency as well as sit for an exam to be licensed.
+The 22-month program (5 ½ semesters) consists of 33 credit hours offered primarily online with three, one-week intensives held on the Century College campus.

-Concordia University, St. Paul’s MSOP program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the National Commission on Orthotic and Prosthetic Education (NCOPE).
+Concordia University, St. Paul’s MSOP program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the National Commission on Orthotic and Prosthetic Education (www.ncope.org).